re-Isearch/re-Isearch/README.md

 In the directory bin/ and lib/ are binaries of standalone tools compiled on Ubuntu 18.04.2 LTS and targetting Intel Skylake or newer processors.
 They are included solely to enable fast software evaluations.

-## Copyrights, attributions and acknologements
+## Copyrights, attributions and acknowledgements
 Portions Copyright (c) 1995 CNIDR/MCNC, (c) 1995-2011 BSn/Munich; (c) 2011-2020 NONMONOTONIC Networks; Copyright (c) 2020-22 Edward C. Zimmermann and the re-iSearch project.
 Is is made available and licensed under the Apache 2.0 license: see LICENSE

 The software has a lot of history (as one can see from the above copyright).
 For the historical last public release: [Isearch](https://github.com/edzimmermann/Isearch-1.14)